 Eyelid surgery for under-eye bags

-A type of eyelid surgery called blepharoplasty may help eliminate bags under the eyes, depending on their cause.
+A type of eyelid surgery called blepharoplasty may help diminish bags under the eyes, depending on their cause.
 During this outpatient procedure, the eye surgeon creates an incision under the lashes or inside the lower lid.
-The surgeon removes excess fat through the incision and sometimes removes extra skin, then closes the incisions with tiny stitches.
+The surgeon removes or repositions excess fat through the incision and sometimes removes extra skin, then closes the incisions with tiny stitches.

 In addition to correcting bags under eyes, blepharoplasty can also repair baggy or puffy upper eyelids.